 AJM: Correct.
 Yeah.
 I means, something drastic really has to happen for them to change settlement houses.
 But if they're happy there, you know they're content with the service we're providing.
-And we're computerized, we're probably one of the few settlement houses that have, you know, the most upscale, computer systems.
-And, programs.
+We're computerized, we're probably one of the few settlement houses that have the most upscale computer systems and programs.